Gateball: Gameplay

 Gateball is played between two teams of up to five people on a rectangular field 15–20 meters long and 20-25 wide.
 The two teams use five balls each, either red or white depending on the team, and play in an alternating fashion between red and white the balls numbered from 1 to 10.
 Each player plays the same ball throughout the game.
 At the beginning of the game the players, in order, place their ball in the designated "start area" and attempt to hit the ball through the first gate.
 If they successfully pass through the gate they may play again.
 If the player misses the first gate, or their ball passes through the first gate but ends up outside of the court, they pick up their ball and have to try again in the second round.
 Since the 2015 rule changes, a ball going through the first gate but ending up out of bounds is deemed to have passed the first gate but is an outball and will attempt to enter court on their next turn from the place the ball went outball.

 When stroking, if the ball hits another ball, this is called a "touch".
 If both the stroker's ball and the touched ball remain within the inside line, the stroker shall step on the stroker's ball and place the other touched ball so that it is touching the stroker's ball, and hit the stroker's ball with the stick (this play is called a "spark"), sending the other touched ball off as the result of the impact.
 By passing through a gate or sparking the ball, a player receives another turn.

 One point is given for every gate the ball passes in order and two points for hitting the goal-pole.
 The winner is the team with the most points at the end of thirty minutes.
 As the red team always gets to play first, the white team always has the final turn, even if time has elapsed before the final white ball is called.

 Competitions

 World Games

 In 2001, gateball was included as an exhibition event at the 6th World Games.
-The competition was held in Akita Prefecture in Japan and was attended by teams from China, Japan, South Korea, the USA and Chinese Taipei.
+The competition was held in Akita Prefecture in Japan and was attended by teams from China, Japan, South Korea, the US and Chinese Taipei.
 The final was won by a team of mostly teenage players from Japan.